aspose-diagram/Aspose.Diagram-API-References/english/net/aspose.diagram/ellipse/b/_index.md

 ---
 title: B
 second_title: Aspose.Diagram for .NET API Reference
-description: A y-coordinate of a point on an ellipse paired with an x-coordinate represented by the A element.
+description: A ycoordinate of a point on an ellipse paired with an xcoordinate represented by the A element.
 type: docs
 weight: 30
 url: /net/aspose.diagram/ellipse/b/